AntonioTorres23/OpenGL_Notes/SSAO.md

 }
 ```

 Here we traverse the surrounding SSAO texels between $-2.0$ and $2.0$, sampling the SSAO texture an amount identical to the noise texture's dimensions.
-We offset each texture
+We offset each texture coordinate by the exact size of a single texel using `textureSize` that returns a `vec2` of the given texture's dimensions.
+We average the obtained results

 ![[Pasted image 20251208130733.png]]